By the 1850s most white males over the age of 21 could vote. Women could not.

 - Photograph entitled, “National Woman’s Party Headquarters in Nashville, Tenn.”
 This photo features a group of suffrage supporters posed in front of their headquarters underneath a “National Woman’s Party” banner.
 This photo was taken in August of 1920.
 Library of Congress.

 - Photograph showing suffrage supporters in Nashville.
-Senator Jon C. Houk of Knoxville is shown at the far left, followed by Anita Pollitzer, the legislative secretary, Mayor E. W. Neal of Knoxville and Representative R. I. Johnson of Andersonville, Tennessee.
+Senator Jon C. Houk of Knoxville is shown at the far left, followed by Anita Pollitzer, the legislative secretary, Mayor E. W. Neal of Knoxville and Representative B. L. Johnson from Union County.
 The group is standing outside of the National Woman’s Party headquarters.
 Library of Congress.

 Confronting the Modern Era >> Life in Tennessee >> Getting a Fair Share >> Women's Suffrage